Lympstone's Business Index

 Open annually as part of The National Garden Scheme, which raises millions each year for charities including Marie Curie, Macmillan Cancer Support and Help The Hospices, the garden at The Lookout, Lympstone is also open by appointment throughout the summer and autumn.

-Featured on BBC & ITV Gardening programmes and in the local media, this 2 acre, wildlife friendly garden sits with its toes in the water close to the mouth of the Exe Estuary.
 This vast tidal area, famous for its birdlife, is designated an Area Of Outstanding Natural Beauty, an International Ramsar site and National Nature Reserve.
 Tucked away on the eastern edge of the picturesque and historic fishing village of Lympstone, The Lookout occupies what used to be the derelict 1920s-built mussel purification station.

 The site has undergone an incredible transformation in recent years.
 Its garden designer owner has endeavoured to make the house disappear back into the estuary bank, landscaping with natural materials and including numerous indigenous species in the planting scheme.